 A small cabinet, shown below, made by Jean-Henri Riesener holds Louis XVI’s watches.
-I’m sorry these photos are slightly out of focus—I was in a hurry because the group I was with had already gone into the next room!
+I’m sorry these photos are slightly out of focus—I was in a hurry because the tour group I was with had already gone into the next room!
 These watches were so beautiful that I couldn’t resist taking pictures of them.
 I will admit that the guide closed the door behind him in the next room, not realizing I had been left behind, and then I had to knock and be let in.
-I was embarrassed, but Neil thought it was hilarious!
+I was really embarrassed by my faux-pas, but Neil thought it was hilarious!

 The room where I caught up with the rest of the group was Louis XVI’s library, number 30.
 It was designed by architect Jacques Gabriel shortly before Louis XV’s death in 1774.
-There are several libraries on the upper floors of Versailles, but Louis XVI liked this one because it was near his private apartment.
+There are several libraries on the upper floor of Versailles, but Louis XVI liked this one because it was near his Private Bedchamber.
 He used it to study geography and other sciences, which he was really interested in.

 The round mahogany table is from Saint Lucia and was placed here in 1778.
 Its large size allowed Louis XVI to spread maps across its surface.
 The table is attributed to the work of cabinetmaker Jean-Claude Quervelle.

 The cylinder desk in the corner was made by Jean-Henri Riesener around 1781.

 In addition to the old books, I really liked the pink and floral textiles used on the chair and partition screen.